vamsibalu/MyGame/canreadme.txt

 i'am thinking to stuff like Zombies can also attack hero like throwing sharp nifes rocks ...
 Hero should bend to protect from the nifes..

+//bala some important and usefull git commands..

+git checkout .   (this will reset you uncomminted changes..)

+git reset --hard origin/master    (to reset uncommited and commited changes and got back to origin master)

+note..
+ avoid multiple developers working on same .fla file  (no problem for any other files)